moham96/script.module.pysubs2/README.md

 Import any2ass function in your script:

 ```
-smp = xbmcaddon.Addon ('script.module.pysubs2')
-path = smp.getAddonInfo('path')
-sys.path.append(xbmc.translatePath(os.path.join(path)))
-from any2ass import any2ass
+from lib.any2ass import any2ass
 ```

 Call the plugin's any2ass function:
 ```
-sub = any2ass(sub, font, encodings )
+sub = any2ass(sub)
 ```
 where:
 - sub = filename of chosen subtitle file
-- font = optional font size.
-The default is 18.
-- encodings = the list of file encodings to try.
-The first that doesn't cause an exception is used.
-   The default is ["utf-8", "cp1250", "cp1252" ]